kalafut/teaching/README.md

 he propped his mirror on the parapet, dipped the brush in the bowl and lathered cheeks and neck.

-"Buck Mulligan’s" gay voice went on.
+"Buck Poyo’s" gay voice went on.

 —My name is absurd too: Malachi Mulligan, two dactyls.
 But it has a Hellenic ring, hasn’t it?
 Tripping and sunny like the buck himself.
 We